Typekit syncing launched with hundreds of font families from some of our top-tier foundries. More fonts will become available for sync in the future.

 This limitation doesn’t typically exist in design applications, which support OpenType’s typographic features more reliably than web browsers, so alternate font families aren't needed for sync.

-The alternate font families do not currently have a sync counterpart listed on the font family card or font detail page; if a sync font is available, it will be listed on the main font family .
-If you are using Proxima Nova Alt on the web, for instance, you will need to sync Proxima Nova and enable the Alt glyphs from the application’s OpenType panel.
+The alternate font families do not currently have a sync counterpart listed on the font family card or family page; if a font is available to sync, it will be listed on the main font family page.
+If you are using Proxima Nova Alt on the web, for instance, you will sync Proxima Nova and enable the Alt glyphs from the application’s OpenType panel.